gladisor/Waves.jl/readme.md

 ## Usage

-First import the package and Flux:
+First import the package and some dependencies:
 ```
-using Waves, Flux
+using Waves, Flux, ReinforcementLearning
 ```

 The environment can be instantiated through its constructor.
 However several precursor components must be defined.